 - 1 tsp mustard seeds( yellow or brown)

 As above bring all the ingredients to the boil until sugar is dissolved.
 Allow to cool a little and then pour the vinegar mix over the eggs making sure they are completely covered.

 Allow to pickle for a few days in the fridge they are then ready to eat…

 This recipe was given to me by a Texan friend and it has carrots in the Jalapenos something I hadn’t thought of.
 His mum’s recipe and they are the best ones.
-The carrots taste lovely pickled with the jalapenos.
-It is our go to recipe and I make them all the time …The current batch has some blow your head of Jalapenos isn’t it funny how they vary in heat just like chillies.
+The carrots taste lovely when pickled with jalapenos.
+It is our go-to recipe and I make them all the time …The current batch has some blow your head of Jalapenos isn’t it funny how they vary in heat just like chillies.
 But pickled they are oh so scrumptious.

 - 10 large Jalapenos sliced into rings.

 - 1/2 to 1 carrot sliced into rings.

 - 3/4 cup of water.